Consequences of Delaying Oral Cancer Diagnosis at Early Stage

 Mr.HN walked into a restaurant for his wife’s birthday luncheon.
 He ordered her favorite meal, sipped some ice tea on a hot afternoon and took her for a long drive humming her favorite song and cracking up once in a while with silly jokes.
 One may wonder, what is so extraordinary about this?
 Simple acts of being able to chew, swallow, sip some tea, singing or conversing with our loved ones, are taken for granted by many of us.
 But for Mr. HN this was a blessing and he was glad he could lead a normal life.
-For just a year and half ago, he had endured a surgery that resulted in removal of a small portion of his tongue after being diagnosed with oral cancer.
+For just a year and a half ago, he had endured a surgery that resulted in the removal of a small portion of his tongue after an oral cancer diagnosis.
 He is thankful he hasn’t lost it all.
 Thanks to his wife who had coaxed him to seek early help.
-Things could have been different for this middle aged gentleman, if he had delayed intervention for his oral cancer.
-Not only would the cost of treating advanced stage oral cancer be heavy on his pockets.
-He would have risked living with severe morbidity, a possible disfigurement, poor outcome and prognosis.
+Things could have been different for this middle-aged gentleman if he had delayed intervention for his oral cancer.
+Not only would the cost of advanced-stage oral cancer treatment be heavy on his pockets, he would have risked living with severe morbidity, a possible disfigurement, poor outcome and prognosis.

 Barriers to seeking help at the right time: